-For this challenge, the combination of a sensor and a payload will be developed to provide color detection (red, green, blue) and drop capabilities for a hobby sized multirotor.
+For this challenge, the combination of a QR code reader system and a payload will be developed to provide QR code reading and drop capabilities for a hobby sized multirotor.
 The multirotor, which is controlled by an experienced pilot or a team member who passes a qualification test, will fly a pattern searching for "radiation hot spots" that have been randomly placed.
-As the multirotor performs its flight pattern, it must detect the colored coded "radiation" hot spots using a color sensor, signal that the colored "hot spots" have been located, and drop a marker on the "hot spot" (target) to indicate a "radiation danger zone".
+As the multirotor performs its flight pattern, it must detect the QR code, which links to a situation which may be a "radiation hot spot" or "safe area", using a camera or QR code reader.
+Once the operators determine that a "hot spot" has been located, the multirotor must be able to drop a marker on the "hot spot" (target) to indicate a "radiation danger zone".
 Obviously, efficiency and accuracy are important aspects of this challenge.